IntraMind-s-r-l/im-cdn/legal/en/PRIVACY_POLICY.md

 #### Model Capabilities and Limitations
 - **Clear Documentation**: Detailed information about what each AI model can and cannot do
 - **Performance Metrics**: Accuracy rates, error patterns, and reliability statistics
-- **Training Data Sources**: General information about data used to train AI models
 - **Update Notifications**: Information about model updates and capability changes
 - **Version Control**: Tracking and documentation of different model versions